Hula Valley: History

 Prior to its drainage in the early 1950s, Lake Hula was 5.3 km long and 4.4 km wide, extending over 12-14 square kilometers.
 It was about 1.5 m deep in summer and 3 m deep in winter.
 The marsh-like lake was fed by several perennial springs.
 The lake attracted human settlement from early prehistoric times.
 Paleolithic archaeological remains were found near the "Daughters of Jacob Bridge" at the southern end of the valley.
 The first permanent settlement, Enan (Mallaha), dates from 9,000–10,000 years ago and was discovered in the valley.

 The Hula Valley was a main junction on the important trade route connecting the large commercial centre of Damascus with the Eastern Mediterranean coast and Egypt.
 During the Bronze Age, the cities of Hazor and Laish were built at key locations on this route approximately 4,000 years ago.
 At some point, the area came under the control of the Israelites, until it was captured by the Neo-Assyrian Empire's armies under Tiglath-Pileser III (reigned 745–727 BC) and its inhabitants were driven away.
-The Bible records the Waters of Merom, a lake in the valley, as the site of a victory of Joshua over the Canaanites.
+The Bible records the Waters of Merom, a lake in the valley, as the site of a victory of Joshua over the Canaanites in Joshua 11:5–7.

-Throughout the Hellenistic, Roman, Byzantine and early Arab periods (fourth century BCE to eighth centuries CE) rural settlement in the Hula Valley was uninterrupted.
+Throughout the Hellenistic civilization, the Roman Empire, and the Byzantine Empire, and the Umayyad and early Abbasid caliphates (fourth century BCE to eighth centuries CE), rural settlement in the Hula Valley was uninterrupted.
 During the Seleucid Empire, the town Seleucia Samulias was founded on the lake shore.

 Several Diocletian boundary stones have been discovered in the valley, preserving the names of otherwise unknown Late Roman villages.